llanesleonardo/wastemgmt/back/README.md

   </a>

   <p align="center">
-    This is a practice repo using a typeORM with node.js
+    This is a dev repo using a typeORM with node.js
     <br>
     <a href="https://github.com/llanesleonardo/api-empleados/issues">Report bug</a>
     ·